-Ref Location in Plan Type of Change Proposed Variation Ref SPPR2 With the exception of applications where reduced setback requirements have been agreed with relevant owner(s) as outlined at 6.18.2 below, planning authorities and An Bord Pleanala (where relevant), shall, in undertaking their development planning and development management functions, ensure that a setback distance for visual amenity purposes of 4 times the tip height of the relevant wind turbine shall apply between each wind turbine and the nearest point of curtilage of any residential property in the vicinity of the proposed development, subject to a mandatory setback of 500 metres from that residential property.
-Some discretion of the County Donegal Development Plan.
-The Proposed Variation is at variance with SPPR2.
-In particular, proposed policies E-P-23 and E-P-24 of the Variation require set back distances of a minimum of ten times the tip height between each wind turbine and the nearest point of curtilage of any residential property in the vicinity of the proposed development for reasons of visual amenity, and noise and shadow flicker, respectively.
-These policies are consistent with policy decisions previously agreed by Donegal County Council both in: {a} June, 2014 (Variation No. 2 [Wind Energy] to the County Donegal Development Plan, 2012-2018); and {b} May, 2018 (County Donegal Development Plan, 2018-2024) following extensive that residential property.
-Some discretion applies to planning authorities when agreeing separation distances for small scale wind energy developments generating energy primarily for on-site usage.
-The planning authority or An Bord Pleanala (where relevant), shall not apply a setback distance that exceeds these requirements for visual amenity purposes.
-Plan, 2018-2024) following extensive consultation and engagement between Members, the public, the Department and the Council Executive.
-These decisions were made having due regard to national guidelines as they were at the time, and taking into account the views of the people of Donegal that Councillors represent and to protect the environmental and ecological integrity of the County.
+Ref Location in Plan Type of Change Variation Ref VariationSPPR2With the exception of applications where reduced setback requirements have been agreed with relevant owner(s) as outlined at 6.18.2 below, planning authorities and An Bord Pleanala (where relevant), shall, in undertaking their development planning and development of the County Donegal Development Plan.
+The Variation is at variance with SPPR2.
+In particular, policies E-P-23 and E-P-24 of the Variation require set back distances of a minimum of ten times the tip height between each wind turbine and the nearest point of curtilage of any residential property in the vicinity of the proposed development for reasons of visual amenity, and noise and shadow flicker, respectively.
+These policies are consistent with policy decisions previously agreed by Donegal County Council both in: {a} June, 2014 (Variation No. 2 [Wind Energy] to the County Donegal Development Plan, 2012-2018); and {b} May, 2018 (County Donegal Development Plan, 2018-2024) following extensive consultation and engagement between Members, the public, the Department and the Council Executive.
+These decisions were made having due regard to national guidelines as they were at the time, and taking into account the views of the people of Donegal that Councillors represent and to protect the environmental and ecological integrity of the purposes.
+County.
 The present decision also has regard to the then Minister's challenge to the aforementioned 2014 Variation and to the findings of an independent inspector

-Ref Location in Plan Type of Change Proposed Variation appointed to review that Variation, namely that Donegal County Council did not ignore or take insufficient account of the submissions made by the Minister in May 2014; Variation No.2 did not significantly impact on the internal coherence of the County Development Plan; and Did not make the development plan inconsistent with national policy.
+Ref Location in Plan Type of Change Variation appointed to review that Variation, namely that Donegal County Council did not ignore or take insufficient account of the submissions made by the Minister in May 2014; Variation No.2 did not significantly impact on the internal coherence of the County Development Plan; and Did not make the development plan inconsistent with national policy.
 Donegal County Council believes that ten times tip height is a fair set back distance for modern day turbines which are of a size and scale not envisaged when the original Wind Energy Guidelines were published in 2006.
 Turbines now are approximately 160 metres with the potential for even greater heights.
 The Carrickaduff plans in the Finn Valley proposed turbines of 156.5 metres.
 Extensive public consultation has shown that the ten times tip height setback policy is favoured by the vast majority of the people of Donegal who would be affected by these turbines.
 4 Part A Chapter 8: Natural Resource Development Section 8.2.1 Background, Page 148 Amend text This energy strategy has been prepared in the context of the European and national corporate policy frameworks as set out in the: EU Renewable Energy Directive, 2009; White Paper entitled 'Ireland's Transition to a Low Carbon Energy Future, 2015-2030 (updated June 2020); National Mitigation Plan, 2018 (DCCAE); National Planning Framework and National Development Plan February 2018 (DHPLG); National Adaptation Framework, January 2018 (DCCAE); National Energy and Climate Plan 2021-2030; and the Government's Climate Action Plan 2021.
 'The EU Renewable Energy Directive, 2009' (EU); and the